Hostess At Heart

 • The next morning, do a float test on your starter and if ready, measure out 227 grams.

-• Combine flour, water, and starter, and stir together.
+• Combine flour, salt, water, and starter, and stir together.
 Add honey and melted butter.
 Combine until blended.
 Using my hands works best for me.

 • Knead the dough for 10 minutes.
 Put the dough in a large oiled bowl and cover it for one hour.